Colleges by Location

 Main Student Body

-The school reported an out-of-state student body portion of 80.5% for that year.
-The total number of undergraduate students enrolled at the school was 945, 10 of which were international students.
+That year, the institution had 80.5% of students coming from another state.
+The total number of undergraduate students enrolled at the institution was 646, 21 of which were foreign students.
 The number of transfer students at this school was 56.

 Student Population Gender Ratio

-With a coeducational student body, the school had 379 male and 771 female full-time students in 2021.
+The student body is coeducational, with 276 male and 544 female full-time students in 2021.
 78 full-time graduate men and 236 full-time graduate women attended this school.

 Student Population Diversity